SemMTM/bank_of_sem/README.md

 - How to generate a random number of digits: https://stackoverflow.com/questions/2673385/how-to-generate-a-random-number-with-a-specific-amount-of-digits
 - How to verify if the input can be converted into an integer: https://stackoverflow.com/questions/56202563/how-can-i-restart-a-function-if-the-argument-isnt-numeric
 - Help with use on classes: https://realpython.com/python-classes/#:~:text=Encapsulate%20related%20data%20and%20behaviors,even%20reuse%20across%20multiple%20projects

+### **7.2 Acknowledgements**
+- I would like to thank my Code Institute mentor Gareth Mc Girr for providing valuable feedback and great suggestions that helped me greatly improve this project.

 ---